“I did not leave the Church, the Church left me.”

 I still believe this to be true, even though the Church I grew up in, and trusted to promote theses ideals and attributes, apparently does not value them as it once did.

 What the conservative Church promotes today, through fear and mistrust, is an agenda of exclusion and judgement.
 The focus has shifted off the fruits of the spirit and onto a mission of weeding out unrighteousness.
-These churches use a patched together Sudo-Christian morality to identify those they wish to ostracize and vilify.
+These churches use a patched together Pseudo-Christian morality to identify those they wish to ostracize and vilify.
 Preaching division from the pulpit and identifying “who the enemy is” has dominated their agendas and teachings.
 Love and acceptance is not embraced as a necessary part of the church’s message.
-The inclusion of gay, lesbian, transgender, and queer (among others) is seen as anti-Christian.
+Even the inclusion of those with a strong moral code who identify as Christian and also as gay, lesbian, transgender, or queer (among others) is seen by them as unacceptable for inclusion in their community.
 The conservative Church believes it has a duty to judge and condemn those Jesus had, in fact, asked his Church to serve.
 Jesus asks our focus to be inward, “Why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?”3

 Why has this shift away from love and grace occurred?
 I believe that the conservative church is following corrupt and ungodly leaders who exhibit almost none of the fruits of the spirit.
 It holds up these corrupt leaders as men of God.
 It declares them to have a mandate from God to weed out undesirables and to build walls and hedges around the physical and emotional comforts they have appropriated for themselves.